vindie13/dcppc-workshops/draft-emails/may-invite.md

 ## The Consortium is paying!

-Team Copper is happy to reimburse transportation expenses, hotels, Airbnbs, and everything allowed by the UC Davis travel policy _(since we will be using UC Davis to reimburse expenses for this meeting.)_.
-Additional details will be provided upon registration.
+Team Copper is happy to reimburse transportation expenses, hotels, Airbnbs, and everything allowed by the [UC Davis travel policy](http://afs.ucdavis.edu/our_services/travel-e-entertainment/policies/index.html) _(since we will be using UC Davis to reimburse expenses for this meeting.)_.
+Specific details for reimbursement will be provided upon registration.
+Save your receipts!

 ## Childcare
 We know that primary caretakers of dependent children face inequitable hurdles when it comes to attending conferences.
 We are working on providing a list of all resources on site that will adress your needs.
-Feel free to contact Team Copper if you have specific questions or concerns.
+Feel free to contact [Team Copper](commons@dib-lab.groups.io) if you have specific questions or concerns.

 ## Code of Conduct
 All members of the Commons are expected to follow the [code of conduct](https://github.com/dcppc/dcppc-workshops/blob/master/CODE_OF_CONDUCT.md).
 We will enforce this code as needed.
 We expect cooperation from all members to help to ensure a safe environment for everybody.

+Thanks!
+Rayna Harris and the rest of Team Copper